ahwhbc/PointPicker/README.md

 This software is used to select points on the obj model and save them in a file.

+## Development environment
+This software is developed based on QT5.6/C++

 ## Instructions

 ### 1. Open PointPicker software